marthajsosa/Incident-Response-Playbooks/IR Ransomware/README.md

 # Ransomware Incident Response Playbook

 ## Scope
-_Describe the purpose and scope of this playbook.
-What kinds of ransomware events does it cover?_
+_Describe the purpose and scope of this playbook._

 ---